 Requirements: Knowledge of and affinity with animals, good time-management skills.
 Currently, accreditation and special training are typically not required (although some states require a license).
 You should be bonded and insured.

-02Residential Cleaning Services
+Residential Cleaning Services

 Variations on the theme: Specialized cleaning services, such as blind cleaning.

 Talk about an easy business to start—a vehicle and a good driving record and you're good to go.
-We're all familiar with the "big names" in the delivery industry, but that doesn't mean that there's no room for the little guy (or gal).
+We're all familiar with the big names in the delivery industry, but that doesn't mean that there's no room for the little guy (or gal).
 If you can deliver things quickly and efficiently in your local area at a reasonable price, this may be a good business idea for you.

-04Grass Cutting /Snow Removal Services
+Grass Cutting and Snow Removal Services

 Variations on the theme: Specializing in hauling a particular product, such as delivering loads of compost or soil for gardeners.